abbreviatedman/spellbound/data/quotes.md

 702
 00:33:21,808 --> 00:33:24,624
 We're speaking to each other.
 All eight of us.
-That...
+That…

 703
 00:33:25,329 --> 00:33:27,683
 That's what it is, it's unity.
-Uh...
+Uh…

 704
 00:33:27,695 --> 00:33:30,894